-This Ordinance is a revision of Tribal Ordinance No. 32 approved Jul y, 28, 1981, Amended June 25, 1991.
+This Ordinance is a revision of Tribal Ordinance No. 32 approved July, 28, 1981.
 Provisions in this Ordinance regarding Indian Preference are continuous.
-The provisions of Chapter 32.05 and 32.014 were and remain effective from and after January 27, 1997, when the Tribal Council approved amendments to Ordinance No. 32.

-This Ordinance as hereby amended supersedes any all prior resolutions and ordinance of the Tribal Council of the Turtle Mountain Band of Chippewa Indians to the extent of any conflict or inconsistency.
+This Ordinance as hereby amended supersedes any all prior resolutions and ordinances of the Turtle Mountain Band of Chippewa Indians to the extent of any conflict or inconsistency.